 Debt management, or debt help, can come in numerous forms, and you should choose the one that works best for you according to your personal financial situation.
 While credit counseling helps debtors emerge from the debt trap by helping them manage their finances, debt settlement is their last resort before filing bankruptcy.

 Debt Help through Credit Counseling Services

 By working as an intermediary between consumers and credit card companies, credit counseling agencies can help you recover from your debt by putting your finances in order.
 Credit counseling services can benefit you in a number of ways, including the following:

 On the basis of a review of your financial situation, your counselor can create an affordable monthly payment plan that can be agreed upon by both you and your creditor.

 Debt repayment can proceed for a period of 5 years, based on the size of your debt and how much you can afford to pay each month.

 The fee for credit counseling services depends on your ability to pay.
-While some agencies may accept monthly payments, others expect an payment upfront.
+While some agencies may accept monthly payments, others expect payment upfront.
 You should understand the terms and conditions completely before signing any credit counseling agreement.
 You can also come to a final decision after comparing various credit counseling services personally or online.

 Debt Repayment Plan

 Depending on the terms of your new repayment plan, your creditors will be paid a monthly amount.
-You should keep a regular running tab to monitor that promptness and regularity of the payments to your creditors.
+You should keep a regular running tab to monitor the promptness and regularity of the payments to your creditors.